 Though it was not yet an established breed, the Tonkinese arrived in the US in 1930 in the form of a female cat named Wong Mau.
 Imported from Burma by retired Navy doctor Joseph Thompson, Wong Mau was originally considered a poor-quality Siamese by US breeders.
 She is now credited as the "mother" of the Burmese breed and the Tonkinese breed because genetic testing has since determined that Wong Mau was, in fact, a Burmese-Siamese cross.

 It wasn't until the 1960s that the Tonkinese breed was firmly established by Jane Barletta, a Siamese breeder in New Jersey, who was determined to develop a "moderate" Siamese.
 While several other breeders sought to create a similar breed that balanced the Siamese with the qualities of the Burmese, it was Barletta who worked most diligently in establishing the Tonkinese.

 She advertised this "beautifully balanced" breed in Cat Fancy magazine, spoke about it on national television, and initiated a nationwide network of breeders that eventually culminated in the formation of the Tonkinese Breed Club.

 Due, in large part, to Barletta's efforts, The Tonkinese breed was accepted by the Cat Fanciers' Association in 1979.

 Tonkinese Cat Care

 The Tonkinese is a breeze to care for.
 With a short coat that requires minimal upkeep, grooming is a rare necessity.
-Regular play is all they need as far as exercise goes, and occasional puzzle toys wouldn’t go amiss.
+Regular play is all they need as far as exercise goes, and occasional puzzle toys are appreciated by this curious cat.

 If you don’t have other pets in the home, consider a second kitty—the Tonkinese loves to have a playmate and companion when their human is away.
 If you do have other pets in the home, you can look forward to the Tonkinese making animal buddies right away.